Tell me your Dreams-Sidney, Sheldon

 By Kanika Dawalia

-This was the first ever book that scared me to bits as I was very young when I read it.
+This was the first-ever book that scared me to bits as I was very young when I read it.
 This week I am here with a thriller book review.
 Ashley Patterson is the protagonist of our story, a graphic designer working for a large company.
 She is kind of an introvert and likes to be alone.
-Her colleagues, Toni Prescott, a British lady who loves singing and dancing, does not understand her, and neither does Italian Alette Peters, an artist.
+Her colleague, Toni Prescott, a British lady who loves singing and dancing, does not understand her, and neither does Italian Alette Peters, an artist.
 Ashley is terrified because she is certain that she is being stalked, and has no one that she can talk to, and does not want to sound paranoid.
-She has a strange relationship with her father, Dr Patterson, who is a very successful doctor, but who has a temper and is incredibly protective of her.
+She has a strange relationship with her father, Dr. Patterson, who is a very successful doctor, but who has a temper and is incredibly protective of her.